 And even if your library doesn’t hold a certain genealogy book on their shelves, you might find they offer it online.
-If your library has teamed up with OverDrive you can easily connect your Amazon account to your library account and read these borrowed books right on your Kindle, or through a Kindle app on your computer, tablet or phone.
+If your library has teamed up with OverDrive or Libby you can easily connect your Amazon account to your library account and read these borrowed books right on your Kindle, or through a Kindle app on your computer, tablet or phone.

 If you’re not sure what free digital services your library offers, head over to their website and take a look.
 Make sure you have your library card handy through, because you’ll likely need your card number to access these types of member only benefits.